Agility Classes

 Pam O'Day

-Agility classes with Pam O’Day are interactive, and students are encouraged to stop and analyze handling strategies, offer suggestions, and encourage one another.
-Pam teaches students how to break down courses into manageable segments, analyze handling lines to find the most efficient path for both dog and handler, and regularly presents exercises to increase a dog’s potential.
-Agility is about more than just running a course, and students in Pam’s classes often discuss preventive health care matters, health issues that affect agility dogs (and handlers), the rules and regulations that govern agility, and sharing of information about trials and competition experiences.
+Agility classes with Pam O'Day are highly interactive.
+Students are encouraged to analyze handling strategies, ask questions, offer suggestions, and support one another.
+Pam teaches handlers how to break down courses into manageable pieces and how to evaluate handling lines to find the most efficient path for both dog and handler.
+She regularly introduces exercises that develop stronger communication and increase each dog's potential.
+Agility is about more than simply running a course.
+Students in Pam's classes often discuss preventive health care, conditioning, injury prevention, rules and regulations, and insights from their own trial experiences.

-To be considered for Pam’s classes, you will need to have a solid recall, sit, stay, leave it, and down with your dog.
-A sense of humor, and a strong work ethic is preferred, as well!
+To be considered for Pam's classes, your dog should have a reliable recall, sit, down, stand, stay, and leave it.
+A sense of humor and a strong work ethic are also recommended!

 Bonnie Henderson